-Kingdom Trails mountain biking features more than 100 miles of singletrack on private land.

 Worth got his first taste of mountain biking while leading tours for Vermont Country Cyclers in Ireland.
 The Ithaca native, who attended Lyndon State College, biked on logging roads and snowmobile trails in East Burke before deciding to carve out a few trails on his own.

 “The first trails we cut were just for fun and for ourselves,” he says.
 “It was pretty covert because we were cutting trails on people’s land that we didn’t know.”

 But word began to spread about the trails, and Worth realized he was onto something.
 Eventually, Doug Kitchel—a former owner of Burke Mountain ski area, where Worth worked in the winter—got involved and helped secure permission from landowners to create an official network of trails.

 Kingdom Trails Mountain Biking: A Trail Network on Private Land

 Kingdom Trails is one of the earliest examples of purpose-built singletrack trails.
 Back in the late 1980s and early 1990s, mountain biking was a new sport, and the concept of building trails specifically for riding bikes was nearly unheard of.

-Today, the trails exist on private land owned by 94 different landowners.
+Today, the trails exist on private land owned by more than 90 different landowners.
 The trail network has grown by 75 percent—or about 65 miles—since Kingdom Trails started in 1994.
 It includes trails at Burke Mountain, Darling Hill in East Burke, and a new section in East Haven.

 The new section—Moose Haven Trails in East Haven—expands the network to span four towns and two counties.
 Kingdom Trails, a charitable non-profit conservation organization, is also building a connector to the Moose Haven section to create a long backcountry loop.